Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.monitoredResourceDescriptors.list({});

 /*
 Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations, and billing accounts.
-Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Configure CMEK for Cloud Logging (https://docs.cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.organizations.getCmekSettings({name: 'name'});

 /*
-Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
+Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://docs.cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
 */
 await gapi.client.logging.organizations.getSettings({name: 'name'});

 /*
 Updates the Log Router CMEK settings for the given resource.Note: CMEK for the Log Router can currently only be configured for Google Cloud organizations.
 Once configured, it applies to all projects and folders in the Google Cloud organization.UpdateCmekSettings fails when any of the following are true: The value of kms_key_name is invalid.
 The associated service account doesn't have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key.
-Access to the key is disabled.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Access to the key is disabled.See Configure CMEK for Cloud Logging (https://docs.cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.organizations.updateCmekSettings({name: 'name'});

 /*
 Updates the settings for the given resource.
 This method applies to all feature configurations for organization and folders.UpdateSettings fails when any of the following are true: The value of storage_location either isn't supported by Logging or violates the location OrgPolicy.
 The default_sink_config field is set, but it has an unspecified filter write mode.
 The value of kms_key_name is invalid.
 The associated service account doesn't have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key.
-Access to the key is disabled.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
+Access to the key is disabled.See Configure default settings for organizations and folders (https://docs.cloud.google.com/logging/docs/default-settings) for more information.
 */
 await gapi.client.logging.organizations.updateSettings({name: 'name'});

 /*
 Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations, and billing accounts.
-Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Configure CMEK for Cloud Logging (https://docs.cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.projects.getCmekSettings({name: 'name'});

 /*
-Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
+Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://docs.cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
 */
 await gapi.client.logging.projects.getSettings({name: 'name'});